abpframework/eShopOnAbp/README.md

 ## How to Run?

-You can either run in Visual Studio, or using [Microsoft Tye](https://github.com/dotnet/tye).
+You can run it in Visual Studio or use [Microsoft Tye](https://github.com/dotnet/tye).
 Tye is a developer tool that makes developing, testing, and deploying micro-services and distributed applications easier.

  ### Requirements